 Perhaps the biggest difference between Allopathy and Ayurveda is Ayurveda’s acceptance of mind, body, consciouness unity in an individual, while allopathy does not accept this unity or holism.
 More and more, studies are showing the great impact our mind and emotions (stress) has on the disease process and more and more doctors are prescribing things like meditation, yoga and relaxation as ways to support health.
 Ayurveda has always taught this.

 If you’re feeling like you could benefit from customized diet and lifestyle support and herbs and want help tackling chronic low-level imbalances like over weight, low energy, chronic indigestion or constipation, irritable bowel, anxiety, depression or trouble sleeping, come see me.
 If you are working with a doctor for a more serious health imbalance, and want to know what you can do to support your body’s healing, I can help you there too.
-I am seeing clients on Thursdays in Wallingford.
-Email firstname.lastname@example.org to schedule an appointment or to find out more.
-Each appointment includes a 15 minute marma treatment.
+I am seeing clients Email email@example.com to schedule a time to talk or make an appointment.